ljhack/merchant-categorization/README.md

 min_samples = 200

-Achieved 2 clusters, but merchant vs. human name differentiation remains a challenge.
+👤 Merchant vs. human name differentiation is a challenge.

-High noise (~0.45% of data) was observed.
+🔎 High noise (~0.45% of data) was observed.

 KMeans Clustering

-Will be tested next as an alternative to density-based clustering.
+💡 Currently being tested as an alternative to HDBSCAN.

 📊 Visualization